enriquea/ZebraQ/README.md

 ## Introduction to R and bulk-RNAseq data analysis using DESeq2

-This is a course intended for beginners in R and RNAseq data analysis.
+This is a introductory course intended for beginners in R and RNAseq data analysis.
 For more advanced users we recommend the DESeq2 tutorial: <https://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html>.

 ## Course structure